mpeeples2008/ArchNetSci/_book/05-visualization.md

 Essentially, the way the `ggraph` call works is you start with a `ggraph` function call which includes the network object and the layout information.
 You then provide lines specifying the edges `geom_edge_link` and nodes `geom_node_point` features and so on.
 Conveniently the `ggraph` function call will take either an `igraph` or a `network` object so you do not need to convert.

 Here is an example.
 Here we first the call for the igraph network object `Cibola_i` and specify the Fruchterman-Reingold layout using `layout = "fr"`.
 Next, we call the `geom_edge_link` and specify edge colors.
 The `geom_node_point` call then specifies many attributes of the nodes including the fill color, outline color, transparency (alpha), shape, and size using the `igraph::degree` function.
 The `scale_size` call then tells the plot to scale the node size specified in the previous line to range between 1 and 4.
 Finally `theme_graph` is a basic call to the `ggraph` theme that tells the plot to make the background white and to remove the margins around the edge of the plot.
-Let's see how this looks.
+Let"s see how this looks.

 In the next section we go over the most common options in `ggraph` in detail.